gulpsome/beverage/README.md

 This `beverage` doubles your tasty `gulp` fun with even less effort, it's all the same, `gulp` on.

+Beverage is something to pour in a `gulp` cup.

 ## Why

 Because even with: